Knee replacement surgery

 Knee replacement surgery has advanced tremendously over the last 30 years and is now one of the most successful operations performed throughout the world.
 The National Joint Registry recorded 69,703 knee joint replacement procedures performed in England in 2014.

 In years gone by, the replacement itself formed a hinge to the knee joint, but modern knee replacements are surface replacements only.
 They work by removing the arthritic surface of the knee and capping it with an artificial surface.
-It is custom fitted to the patients’ anatomy by your expert surgeon.
+It is custom-fitted to the patient’s anatomy by an expert surgeon.

 It is very important that the patient continues to exercise their knee after discharge home.
-The overall patient satisfaction rate of a well done joint replacement with a rapid recovery programme is in the region of 94%, with the majority of patients being able to walk long distances, play golf, cycle, swim and lead an active lifestyle and a life without pain.
-Knee replacements are also lasting longer as per the National Joint Registry with the majority last greater than 15 – 20 years.
+The overall patient satisfaction rate of a successful joint replacement with a rapid recovery programme is in the region of 94%, with the majority of patients being able to walk long distances, play golf, cycle, swim and lead an active lifestyle and a life without pain.
+Knee replacements are also lasting longer as per the National Joint Registry with the majority exceeding 15 – 20 years.

 Partial vs Total Knee Replacement Surgery.

-As implant technology has developed, and the designs and results of “full knee resurfacing” has improved, many patients choose to have the whole joint resurfaced as the outcomes and function post knee replacement/resurfacing giving them an extremely reliable outcome.
+As implant technology has developed, and the designs and results of full knee resurfacing have improved, many patients choose to have the whole joint resurfaced as the outcomes and function post knee replacement/resurfacing give them an extremely reliable outcome.

-He is passionate about achieving the best possible function following joint resurfacing/replace to procedures, and has pioneered many rapid and enhanced recovery programmes to achieve this.
-He also believes that meticulous soft tissue handling and careful surgical technique can dramatically reduce complications and infections, as evidenced by his excellent results in his National Joint registry results.
+He is passionate about achieving the best possible outcome following joint resurfacing/replacement procedures, and has pioneered many rapid and enhanced recovery programmes to achieve this.
+He also believes that meticulous soft tissue handling and careful surgical technique can dramatically reduce complications and infections, as evidenced by his excellent results in the National Joint Registry.

 Computer Assisted Alignment vs Conventional Alignment

 The accurate alignment of joint replacement is vital to achieving excellent function post knee replacement surgery.